mebius1080p/SJCLDecryptor/readme.md

 #SJCL Decryptor (C#)
 ##Description
-This is SJCL decrypt library in C# version.
+This is SJCL decrypt(CCM) library in C# version.
 The code is based on SJCL itself. (direct porting)
 So, you can find very similar code in the .cs file.
+This version is compatible with SJCL 2012/7/25 version.

 I had been googling for the way to decrypt SJCL JSON string in C#, and reached to StackOverFlow's post.